 Alisha said, “One day, I went to the market with my mother.”

-Alisha’s mother carries herself gracefully in her five feet and few inches tall frame.
+Alisha’s mother carries herself gracefully in her five feet and a few inches tall frame.

 “I was riding the scooter.
-Mom wanted to go to a store, so she parked the scooter on the side of the road, in front of the store.
-The parking area was down a slight slope, which meant I had to descend a few feet and park in between other vehicles, that ended up flanking her scooter closely, on both the sides.
+Mom wanted to go into a store, and she asked me to park the scooter on one side of the road.
+The parking was at the end of a slope, which meant I had to descend a few feet and park in between other vehicles that ended up flanking my scooter closely on both the sides.”

 Alisha’s mom had never handled a scooter in her life before that!

 Adny burst into laughter.
-He started clapping his small hands.
+He started clapping his little hands.

-“I walked awkwardly after her.
-Mother parked the scooter right in front of me and said, “Here you go.
-Start the scooter”.
+“I walked sheepishly after her.
+Mother parked the scooter right in front of me and said, “Here you go.”
+She asked me to start the scooter.”

-“Without saying another word, mom walked around and stood next to the pillion seat, waiting for me to signal when to sit down.
+“Mom walked around and stood next to the seat waiting for me to give a signal to her so she could sit.”

-I started the scooter quietly and reached home, blushing.
-Mom did not say anything, never even mentioned the incident, ever.
-No lectures were delivered, either on that day or afterwards.
-But, I never forgot the lesson.
+“We started quietly and reached home.
+I was blushing.
+Mom did not say anything, never mentioned the incident, ever.
+No lectures were delivered, either on that day or any other day.
+But I never forgot the lesson.

-Adny picked his notebook up and stood bolt upright that day to deliver his presentation, loud and clear.
-He has had many presentations in school after that day.
-Alisha never heard these words again “I cannot do this”.
+Adny picked his notebook up and stood tall that day, with confidence, and delivered his speech.
+He has had many presentations in school after that day, but Alisha never heard, “I cannot do this”, from Adny again.